 Find out how we operate at our farm

-Our farm is split into several pastures, four on the East side of the road about 6-9 acres each.
-We are installing fence on the recently-purchased property on the West side of the road to split it up in to pastures as well.
-The goal is to rotationally graze in small mobs to make the best use of our forage.
-All the pastures are planted in grass or a grass legume mix including several grasses, clover, bird’s foot trefoil, and alfalfa.
+Our farm is split into several pastures, four on the East side of the road and five on the West side of the road about 6-9 acres each.
+The goal is to rotationally graze in small mobs to make the best use of our forage during spring, summer and fall.
+In the late fall, winter and early spring animals are housed indoors and fed a combination of stored hay and grain from local farms.

 Our Ewes